29+ Essential Search Engine Statistics

 When people need personal advice, they turn to family or friends.
 And yet, Google search engine stats show that people turn to the platform as well.
 There has been a 60% growth in mobile searches for “__for me” in the last three years, and more than 80% growth in “__should I __”.

 In the world of SEO where there is just too much competition—not to mention the changing algorithms—valuable information can be the deciding factor whether your business will succeed or fail.
-After all, success requires patience, excellent content, and, most importantly, building strong links on trustworthy high-ranking sites, and this is exactly what our search engine statistics confirm.
-At the end of the day, it seems Google is the main front where you should fight your battle for a higher ranking and as soon as you’ve won there, you can continue conquering other search engines.
+After all, success requires patience, excellent content, and, most importantly, building strong links on trustworthy authority websites, and this is exactly what our search engine statistics confirm.
+At the end of the day, it seems Google is the main front where you should fight your battle for a higher ranking and once you’ve won there, you are most likely conquering other search engines as well.